-#1: White is the Dominant Color
+#1: White is Still a Popular Color

 - Throughout history, it’s been associated with happiness, purity (think Snow White), and new beginnings.